 In recent decades, public resources for cultivar development have dwindled, while resources have shifted toward genomics and biotechnology, with a focus on a limited set of major crops.
-This problem has been particularly acute for organic and sustainable farmers, who seek access to germplasm well suited to their unique cropping systems and their changing local
+This problem has been particularly acute for organic and sustainable farmers, who seek access to germplasm well suited to their unique cropping systems and their changing local environments and climates.

 In Section 7406 of the Food, Conservation, and Energy Act of 2008, the National Research Initiative was merged with the Initiative for Future Agriculture and Food Systems to become the Agriculture and Food Research Initiative (AFRI).
 Congress included language within AFRI to make “conventional” plant and animal breeding a priority for AFRI research grants, consistent with the concerns expressed by the Appropriations Committee in preceding appropriations cycles.

 Unfortunately, USDA has been slow to follow the classical breeding directives of the 2008 Farm Bill and the repeated appropriations report language.
 We are requesting report language to reiterate that the funding for classical plant and animal breeding should be a priority area within the AFRI process, and urging USDA to focus on public cultivar development as a distinct priority within AFRI.
 Specifically, we are urging inclusion of the following report language: